panchalsagar1815/Cross-Language-Information-Retrieval/README.md

 We took the default values for k1 and b (1.5 and 0.5), which seemed to give good results.
 Although these parameters may be altered depending on the type of data being dealt with.

 Now we create a method to retrieve the query component and another method that will use the previous ones and retrieve the relevant documents for a query, sorted based on their ranks.

+The information retrieval engine has worked quite well in this case.
+The top ranked document for the query is a snippet of the wikipedia article for Manchester United Football Club.

+On further inspection, we can see that the documents ranked lower are, for example, for The University of Manchester, or even just articles with the words 'Manchester' or 'United' in them.

+Now we can begin translating the German queries to English.

+Query Translation:
+For translation, we'll implement a simple word-based translation model in a noisy channel setting.
+This means that we'll use both a language model over English, and a translation model.

+We'll use a unigram language model for decoding/translation, but also create a model with trigram to test the improvement in performace).

+Our aim is to find the string, which maximises
+, given English output string
+ and German input string
+.

+Language Model:
+From Wikipedia: A statistical language model is a probability distribution over sequences of words.
+Given such a sequence, say of length m, it assigns a probability P(w1,....,wm) to the whole sequence.

+The models will be trained on the 'bitext.en' file, and tested on 'newstest.en'.

+As we'll train the model on different files, it's obvious that we'll run into words (unigrams) and trigrams what we hadn't seen in the file we trained the model on.
+To account for these unknown information, we'll use add-k or laplace smoothing for the unigram and Katz-Backoff smoothing for the trigram model.

+Let's start with calculating the unigram, bigram and trigram counts (we need the bigram counts for trigram smoothing).
+The sentences are also converted appropriately by adding sentinels at the start and end of sentences.